ultral/ultral.github.io/it/ansible-testing-en.md

   group: admin
 ```

-Downsides: you cannot set default group name to the user name; if a person using your role wants to customize only the name, they must also supply the group.
-With regular variables those issues are gone: Both variables can be changed independently, and the default group name matches the user name.
+Downsides: you cannot set the default group name to the user name; if a person using your role wants to customize only the name, they must also supply the group.
+With regular variables, those issues are gone: Both variables can be changed independently, and the default group name matches the user name.

 **GOOD**: Use flatten structure & prefix variable.